ConnectedLib/course-in-a-box/modules/community-centered/_posts/2001-03-01-rethinking-partnerships.md

 ## Levels of Partnership

 What moves a partnership from collaboration and cooperation to fully community-centered?
-Partners can have varying levels of engagement and commitment, from simply networking and sharing ideas to long-term co-management of projects.
+Partners can have varying levels of engagement and commitment, from simply networking and sharing ideas to, to mentoring, to long-term co-management of projects.
 Different levels of engagement may be appropriate for different partners, depending on your respective goals and resources.
 Just because the partnership is less intense does not mean it is less valuable to your teens.

 <div class="colorhighlight color1" markdown="1">
 **Networking and sharing ideas** with someone who has a different perspective on the community can be valuable.
-Simply attending another organization’s events, can be the first steps in forming a partnership.
+Simply attending another organization’s events can be the first steps in forming a partnership.
 </div>

 <div class="colorhighlight color1" markdown="1">